fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 index:
 	store:
 		throttle:
-			type : "none" (as fast as your SSD can go)
+			type: "none" (as fast as your SSD can go)

 	translog:
 		disable_flush: true